 I’m not sure whether the trip to Russia was a serious influence on my decision to study the language – I was already in my final year of school and had applied for degree courses several months earlier – but it certainly influenced my studies for the better.
 Fast forward a few years, and I was a student at the University of Exeter, setting off on my compulsory year abroad.
-I opted for the South of France for the bulk of the year (I’m not a complete idiot!), but July and August 1995 saw me heading to Yaroslavl, a city of (then) around 1 million people, located on the River Volga about 150 miles north-east of Moscow.
+I opted for the South of France for the bulk of the year (I’m not a complete idiot), but July and August 1995 saw me heading to Yaroslavl, a city of (then) around 1 million people, located on the River Volga about 150 miles north-east of Moscow.

 Speaking of cassettes, the black market in bootleg music was thriving in Yaroslavl in 1995, and I bought several tapes, lovingly copied onto blank cassettes with plain paper inserts onto which the song list had been carefully typed out.
 The tapes were always sold on the street, which made life a lot easier than trying to buy anything in a shop.
-Shop purchases were a source of stress, because of the Russian system of ordering.
+Shop purchases were a source of stress, because of the still-Soviet system of ordering.
 Browsing the counter, you made your selection and noted the price.
 You then headed over to the till, where you would tell the cashier the amount you wanted to pay.
 This was always the traumatic bit for me: with no barcode to scan, or even a price sticker for the cashier to read, you were forced to tell them the price in your best Russian, which I always seemed to phrase just perfectly so that I would have to decline “1275 roubles please” into the instrumental plural case, making my life immeasurably harder in the process.
 Assuming you could make yourself understood, you headed back to the counter with your receipt, pointed again at your intended purchase, and went on your way, goods in hand.

 Life that summer was simple.
 We strolled around Yaroslavl, past the statue of Lenin to the river bank where we listened to classical concerts in the long light evenings of the summer months.
 We drank vodka from plastic cups in the street and bottles of Ukrainian champagne bought dirt cheap from street kiosks.
 We ate pastries sold by street vendors and took trips by rickety train and Volga ferry to visit quaint towns brimming with history.
-The currency of choice was now the rouble, McDonalds had one branch in Moscow, and the only Ben & Jerry’s in Russia was inexplicably across the road from our apartment in Yaroslavl, but life was still slightly grimy, concrete and Soviet, and unlike anything back home.
+The currency of choice was now the rouble, McDonalds had one branch in Moscow, and the only Ben & Jerry’s in Russia was, inexplicably, across the road from our apartment in Yaroslavl, but life was still slightly grimy, concrete and Soviet, and unlike anything back home.

 I didn’t return to Russia for many years after that.
 I graduated university, started working and, many years later, started travelling, first around Europe and later further afield.
 It was never that I didn’t want to go back to Russia; it was just that there were so many places that I hadn’t been.

-Then in 2013 I went back.
+Then, in late 2013, I went back.

 And Russia had changed.
 Immeasurably.
 I went to Moscow for New Year, and found a totally different Russia from the one I’d last seen back in 1995.
 The advertising!
 The western chains!
 The chrome and neon and shiny modern touches to the former communist capital!
 There was a new cathedral, built on the spot where in 1992 I had swum in an open-air swimming pool.
 Russia was proud of its history and keen to reinstate what had been destroyed under the communists.
 And yet Red Square, alongside Grandfather Frost and the Snow Maiden who were out in force over the festive period, was also playing host to other impersonators: Lenin, Stalin and a very convincing Putin.
 At least, I assume it was an impersonator.

 Red Square still looked the same on three sides.
 There were the red brick walls of the Kremlin, and the Lenin Mausoleum, with its queues of tourists and soldiers ensuring we were appropriately respectful.
-We went to say hello, the third time I had visited Vladimir Ilych (on my first visit I only discovered he wasn’t a waxwork afterwards…).
+We went to say hello, the third time I had visited Vladimir Ilych (on my first visit I only discovered he wasn’t a waxwork afterwards).
 St Basil’s Cathedral was just as colourful and imposing as I remembered.
 But then, on the fourth side of the square, there was GUM.
-The old State Department Store (the acronym, originally Gosudarstvenni Universalni Magazin, means exactly that), had been a cavernous and dark building on my previous visits, largely empty of shops or people.
+The old State Department Store (the acronym, originally Gosudarstvenni Universalni Magazin, means exactly that), had been a cavernous and dark building on my previous visits, largely devoid of shops or people.
 Now it is full of designer stores and Harrods-style food halls, bright restaurants and the rich and smart shoppers you would expect in a premium city centre location.
 Outside, lit up for Christmas, it even played host to an outdoor ice rink.
-How the times have changed.
+How the times had changed.

 It’s easy to get nostalgic for the old Moscow – especially, I imagine, if you’re not Russian.
 If you are Russian, I can definitely see the appeal of the modern city.
 Incredibly expensive now, it has kept the best of the past, with its Bolshoi Theatre, beautiful new modern Moscow State Circus and wonderfully restored and rebuilt Orthodox churches, but has also embraced the new with abandon.
 And yet, traces of the Moscow I knew were still there.
 The metro stations are just as they were, largely devoid of western influences (including signs in English; thank goodness I can read Cyrillic or we would never have got anywhere).
 The babushkas staffing the ticket counters and monitoring travellers from their little booths at the bottom of the escalators are still there – and I still have no idea what most of them do.
 We travelled out of the city centre to parks with ice-covered paths and children shooting down ice slides, enjoying the winter months.
 Out in the suburbs, I started to feel like I was back in the Russia I knew.

 Since my visit, politics have meant that relations between Russia and the west have worsened.
-The visas that were already expensive – I spent nearly as much on my visa for a 5 day trip as I did on my airfare – have become even harder to get with the UK/Russian reciprocity battle, and now involve a day off work to submit fingerprints at a consulate.
+The visas that were already expensive – I spent nearly as much on my visa for a 5-day trip as I did on my airfare – have become even harder to get with the UK/Russian reciprocity battle, and now involve a day off work to submit fingerprints at a consulate.
 (It’s still a lot easier if you’re not British – we play the same game with them, after all).
-But there is something about Russia that is worth it.
-It’s a place like no other I’ve been to.
-There is much talk throughout Russian literature of the Russian “dush” or soul, something that I have definitely experienced over my three visits, and this underlying spirit is still there despite the capitalism which has descended full-force in recent years.
+But there is something about Russia that is worth it; it’s a place like no other I’ve been to.
+There is much talk throughout Russian literature of the Russian “dush” or soul, an indefinable quality that can only be found in this vast land.
+It is something that I have certainly experienced during my three visits, and this underlying spirit is still there despite the capitalism which has descended full-force in recent years.
 It may be Russia after communism, but that doesn’t make the country any less fascinating as a result.